BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 ## 2. Users/Personas Of The Project
 Engineers or Data scientists working on Big Data projects that use batch processing and/or real-time processing using Spark.

+## 3. Scope and Features Of The Project:
+### Scope:
+Researching the existing solutions/papers to identify the best approach.
+* Find a dataset and upload it to AWS S3.
+* Run an existing spark project on the AWS EC2 cluster and analyze run times with different sizes of the dataset.
+* Use spark history server and other tools to analyze stages, I/O operations and amount of shuffled data, to analyze what can be the areas for improvement.
+* Provide improved speed-up metrics.
+* (Optional) Possible improvements using caching of meta-data.